loonwerks/CASE/TA5/case-env/readme.md

 ### Notes

-By default, the VM is configured with 4 cores, 8GB RAM, 60GB disk size, and 64MB video memory.
+By default, the VM is configured with 4 cores, 8GB RAM, and 64MB video memory.
 These settings can be changed in [Vagrantfile](Vagrantfile) or in the built VM after provisioning.
+The VM disk size is derived from the base box [bento/debian-10](https://app.vagrantup.com/bento/boxes/debian-10), which is 64GB.

 ### Setup